 Alternatively, you could look for a blend that contains a percentage of Robusta, as this naturally contains more caffeine than Arabica, it will also enhance the earthy notes.

 Our best example of a strong earthy coffee is our Indonesian Java.
 This coffee is renowned for having rich, earthy notes and the cherry for which is wet hulled, which enhances these flavours further.
-With Java and similar dark roasts, you can also expect strong savoury and tobacco flavours.
+With Java and similar dark roasts, you can also expect strong savoury flavours.

 The Aeropress is the best example of a brew method that can be easily experimented with.
 Brew guides range anywhere between 15g – 18g, these 3g alone can have a significant impact on brew strength.
 Another way to enhance the strength is to use a reusable metal filter as opposed to paper filters.
 This lets more of the coffee oils through and gives you a fuller-bodied cup of coffee and like the paper filters, stops any grit reaching the bottom of your cup.